 lab.
 A doctor called a pathologist looks at the tissue under a microscope.
 He or she

-may do other tests on them to see if they have cancer cells.
+may do other tests to see if cancer cells are in the sample.
 The biopsy results will

 likely be ready in a few days or a week.
 Your child's healthcare provider will tell

 you the results.
 He or she will talk with you about other tests that may be needed